FilipAndric33/bookit-webapp/README.md

 ## Usage

-### Browsing apartments

-On the initial home page there are apartments that can be browsed.
-Click on the view button to see the details.

-### Making reservations

-By clicking view, there is a date picker callendar on which you can pick either one date or multiple dates in a row.
-The total price is written above.
-The starting price is one day rental price.

 ### Registration and log in

 By opening the register form you can create an account.
 After account creation you can press the login option in